 Don’t miss the English style Castle Garden, full of joggers and strollers who circle the property and its 200-year-old specimen trees.
 Daily, March to October, there’s a 90-minute, guided boat tour on the lake.

 Inside Schwerin Castle

 Originally modeled on the Chateau of Chambord, Schwerin Castle has been through many expansions over the centuries, and was decorated with much of its finery only in the mid 19th century.
 Rent the audioguide to hear the stories of the castle’s long history, and the royal family who married into most of the major courts of Europe.
 We were taken with tales of the midget Little Peter, a worker who haunts the castle –- and the desks of some in the current government — to this day.

 Schwerin is a popular wedding venue year round.
 In summer, the grounds are used for outdoor film screenings and concerts.
 You may recognize the exterior from the 2017 film, “Kingsman: The Golden Circle.”

 Why Visit East Germany?

-In another example, when discussing how young women find husbands, one our blond blue-eyed guides burst out, “We are women of East Germany!
+In another example, when discussing how young women find husbands, an American on our tour suggested marrying for money.
+The blond, blue-eyed Meck-Pomm guide burst out, “We are women of East Germany!
 We are strong!
 We do not marry for money!”